-Coronavirus infected après-ski in the Austrian Alps; criminal probe and litigation now follow
+Coronavirus infected apres-ski in the Austrian Alps; criminal probe and litigation now follow

 The class action is likely to hinge “on whether there were culpable, unlawful actions by the authorities,” said Heinz Mayer, former dean of the faculty of law at the University of Vienna.
 “That seems to be the case.”

 One of the travelers who contacted the VSV is a man from New Jersey who said he passed the virus to his father.
-His parent died less than three weeks later of covid-19.
-Under the heading for “damages incurred” on the consumer association‘s registry, the man wrote: “I don‘t know how to put a human life into financial terms.”
+His parent died of covid-19 less than three weeks later.
+Under the heading for “damages incurred” on the consumer association’s registry, the man wrote: “I don‘t know how to put a human life into financial terms.”

 The full extent of infection that traces to Austria’s Alps might never be known.
 German officials estimate that tourists from their country alone account for more than 3,700 cases.
 In one group of 50 Americans, traveling together from Massachusetts, Colorado, Arkansas and Texas, more than half got sick.
-Tests showed at least one third had covid-19.
+Tests showed at least one-third had the coronavirus.

 Ischgl’s mayor, its tourism officials and representatives of a major ski lift all declined to be interviewed.
 Among the few locals willing to talk was Bernhard Zangerl, whose family acquired the rustic Kitzloch bar last fall.
 It is among the village’s après-ski jewels, a lively place that can fit about 200 people.
 It is where the coronavirus-positive barkeeper worked.